bhaddacak/bhaddacak.github.io/_pages/cstpage.md

 ## Vinayapiṭaka

 While the main texts in the Vinaya are of a handful, their related works are rich.
 All the texts are listed in the tree below, including their name and abbreviation for referring.
-Pāli learners should know all these names and their relationship.
+Pāli learners should know all these names and their relationships.
 The most important exegesis is undoubtedly Samantapāsādikā by Buddhaghosa, because several subsequent works go around it.
 Unlike the original, I promote the Pātimokkha, both of the Bhikkhu and Bhikkhunī, to the main group.
 This makes sense because by their content they are not exegeses, but recapitulations.

 Most texts in the Vinaya can be synchronized in the reader.
 To understand how it works, see [HERE](http://paliplatform.blogspot.com/2023/10/synchronization-of-cst-docs.html){:target="\_blank"}, or better try it yourself in the reader.
 Other texts with this structure can be used in the same manner.